ibm-cloud-architecture/refarch-integration/docs/icp/README.md

 The second Datapower gateway is used to present 'System' APIs. (see this redbook ["A practical Guide for IBM Hybrid Integration Platform"](http://www.redbooks.ibm.com/redbooks/pdfs/sg248351.pdf) for detail about this clear APIs separation)

 The `gateway flow`, deployed on IIB, is doing the REST to SOAP interface mapping: this configuration illustrates deep adoption of the ESB pattern leveraging existing high end deployments, scaling both horizontally and vertically.
-In this model the concept of operation for mediation and integration logic development is kept.
+In this model the concept of operation for mediation and integration logic development and deployment are kept.

 The steps are:
 1. Modify the webapp configuration to use a different URL for the gateway flow: The settings is done in the `values.yaml` in the chart folder of the [case portal app](https://github.com/ibm-cloud-architecture/refarch-caseinc-app)